Geriatric Medicine & Palliative Care Current Research

 Department of Emergency Medicine

-Our center faculty are studying cognitive impairment and hearing loss detection via pragmatic trials in the emergency departments of NYU Langone Hospital—Brooklyn and NYU Langone’s Tisch Hospital.
-Another pragmatic trial is planned for the emergency departments of the VA NY Harbor Healthcare System, Brooklyn and Manhattan campuses.
+Our center faculty are studying cognitive impairment detection via pragmatic trials in the emergency departments of NYU Langone Hospital—Brooklyn and NYU Langone’s Tisch Hospital (see “Support in Emergency Departments for Older Adults and Their Care Partners” above for additional information).
+Another pragmatic trial of hearing loss is planned for the emergency departments of the VA NY Harbor Healthcare System, Brooklyn and Manhattan campuses, and five other facilities throughout the country.
 In the area of palliative care, our faculty lead NIH- and PCORI-level investigations.

 Division of Endocrinology, Diabetes, and Metabolism